 Use our free ROI calculator to map and ‘play’ with YOUR funnel economics 😉

 You should always segment your final funnel by marketing channel (as described in this Marketing Funnel Analysis guide).

 It’s very common to see differences in conversion and retention rates depending on which paid channel a user comes through.

 A healthy business will typically break even (on a last-click basis) on the paid marketing channels they can influence and make up the margin through organic / word of mouth channels.

-So for that we set out our own ideal baselines.
+So, we set out our own ideal baselines.

 These are global variables that we use to determine good vs. bad performance.
-Obviously these will largely change by sector/industry, but just knowing how your metrics compare to the average gives you an idea of the strengths and weaknesses in your funnel.
+Obviously, these will largely change by sector/industry, but just knowing how your metrics compare to the average gives you an idea of the strengths and weaknesses in your funnel.

 Ideal baseline CPM: $10